brycehanscomb/ajax-event/README.md

     success(response) {
         // Everything went ok,
-        // store a success message and any associated data (ie: the payload) fetchAccount.resolve(response.account_object, 'The account was fetched successfully');
+        // store a success message and any associated data (ie: the payload) fetchAccountEvent = fetchAccount.resolve(response.account_object, 'The account was fetched successfully');
     },
     error(err) {
         // Something went wrong,
-        // store an error message and associated error data fetchAccountEvent.reject(err, 'There was an error!
+        // store an error message and associated error data fetchAccountEvent = fetchAccountEvent.reject(err, 'There was an error!
 Error code: ' + err.error_code);
     }
 });
 ```